What the former CEO of Reddit learned from Silicon Valley about planting trees

 This is the only carbon capture tech ready to scale to gigaton levels now.

-Lesson 3: Automate where possible and parallelize everything else.
+Lesson 3: Automate where possible and parallelize everything else

 Climate change is daunting because of the sheer scale of the problem.
 But a program of reforestation carried out all over the world in a decentralized manner, through multiple, parallel efforts, each customized to its local ecosystem and community, could realize progress at the rate we need.